girishagoggireddi1/girishagoggireddi1.github.io/advanced-dashboard.md

 function updateNarrative(filtered) {
   if (filtered.length === 0) {
-    document.getElementById('narrative').innerText = 'No data for the selected filters.';
+    document.getElementById('narrative').innerText = 'No data for the current SQL query.';
     return;
   }
   // Top segment by revenue